The One Corporate Health and Wellness Idea Everyone Likes… and It’s Free

 Fast Food Is Only Part of the Problem

 It wouldn’t be fair to place all of the blame for America’s poor health on the fast food industry.
 There are several reasons why Americans are not as healthy as they should be.
 Regardless of what we eat, we eat too much.
 We don’t get much exercise, and we have a culture and environment that discourage healthy eating and regular physical activity.
-This guide is designed to help you still enjoy fast food by selecting fast foods that are actually good for you.
+This guide is a corporate health and wellness idea designed to help you still enjoy fast food by selecting fast foods that are actually good for you.
 When combined with regular exercise, you will be well on your way to good health and a healthy body weight.

 People Also Ask These Wellness Questions: